 In this section, identify any Cybersecurity-related data products that the potential contractor must produce.
 This may include reports, Cybersecurity artifacts, or other Cybersecurity documentation.

 This section contains the evaluation factors and significant sub-factors by which offers will be evaluated and the relative importance that the Government places on these evaluation factors and sub-factors.
 Cybersecurity is just one of numerous factors that may be assessed for the purposes of making a contract award decision.
 It may be a major contributing factor in a best value determination, or it may be a minimum qualification for an award based primarily on cost or price.

-The extent to which Cybersecurity considerations impact the award factors is a direct function of the clear communication and understanding of the potential loss or damage that an Cybersecurity failure could subject to a system, organization or mission capability.
-For this reason, an Cybersecurity professional should be tasked to assess the Cybersecurity requirement and risks, and to advise the contracting officer accordingly.
-As appropriate, an Cybersecurity professional should develop Cybersecurity related evaluation factors, and participate in the negotiation of relative weightings of these factors.
-Correspondingly, an Cybersecurity professional should also be part of the source selection evaluation board to ensure that the Cybersecurity aspects of offeror’s proposals are assessed for technical and functional appropriateness, adequacy, and compliance with requirements.
+The extent to which Cybersecurity considerations impact the award factors is a direct function of the clear communication and understanding of the potential loss or damage that a Cybersecurity failure could be subject to a system, organization, or mission capability.
+For this reason, a Cybersecurity professional should be tasked to assess the Cybersecurity requirement and risks and to advise the contracting officer accordingly.
+As appropriate, a Cybersecurity professional should develop Cybersecurity related evaluation factors, and participate in the negotiation of relative weightings of these factors.
+Correspondingly, a Cybersecurity professional should also be part of the source selection evaluation board to ensure that the Cybersecurity aspects of offeror’s proposals are assessed for technical and functional appropriateness, adequacy, and compliance with requirements.